Jessie Cave: Career

 Cave has had several minor television roles.
 She appeared as a waitress named Angela in a medieval restaurant in the second series of BBC Three's Pramface, which aired on 8 January 2013.
 She appeared as Theodora Snitch, a character in YouTube's one-off revival of the TV series Knightmare; as Denise in episode 2 of Coming Up Series 8; as Alicia Ferguson on the CBBC series Wizards vs Aliens, in the two-part episode "The Thirteenth Floor"; as Anne-Marie Bonner in series 2 of The Job Lot; and as Annie Maddocks in the E4 drama Glue in 2014.
 She has appeared as herself on game shows, including 8 Out of 10 Cats Does Countdown in 2017 and Richard Osman's House of Games in November 2021.

 In August 2012, Cave made her debut at the Edinburgh Festival Fringe with her show Bookworm, which is described as "a charming hour of character comedy and loving literary silliness inspired by the obsessive Potter fans" Cave encountered while starring in the Harry Potter films.
 In the show, Cave stars as the bossy leader of a book club named Bookworms United, whose sidekick is played by her younger sister, Bebe.
 Cave's character expresses her enthusiasm for topics ranging from Babar to Andre Agassi's autobiography through a combination of homemade props and shadow puppetry, which conceal the character's neurosis and contrast with a subplot about an ex-boyfriend.

 Her 2018 Edinburgh Fringe show Sunrise was described as an "emotionally intelligent [and] honest" performance. and has since been published as a playtext by Nick Hern Books.
 She also does regular comedy shows at venues in Soho, London.

 Other activities

 In 2012, Cave created a fashion range of colourful boho-chic harem-style pants, called "Cave Pants".
-She also published a book of cartoons called Lovesick on 2 July 2015 through Ebury Publishing.
+In 2015, her book Lovesick, a collection of cartoons, was published by Ebury Publishing.
 These cartoons have also been made into a greeting card range published by Cardmix.

 Cave and her sister, actor Bebe Cave, began a podcast in 2020, We Can't Talk About That Right Now.

 In March 2025, Jessie Cave announced she had launched an OnlyFans account focused exclusively on sensual, ASMR‑style hair content for a niche fetish audience—rather than sexual material—as a means to pay off debt, fund home renovations, and reclaim a sense of empowerment and self‑love.
+In August 2026, Cave revealed that her earnings from the site had become a vital financial lifeline, surpassing her total career acting income within a single year and generating as much as £15,000 in a single day.
+Despite her financial success, she noted encountering social stigma and stated she was barred from attending a Harry Potter fan convention due to the platform's association with adult content.